 After the initial load of historical data, Fivetran only pulls incremental updates of any new or changed data from the source, adding an extra column to your tables:

-- fivetran_synced (TIMESTAMP) indicates the start time of the job that synced this row.
+- fivetran_synced (UTC TIMESTAMP) indicates the time when Fivetran last successfully synced the row.

 To make these incremental updates, Fivetran maintains an internal set of progress cursors which is recorded when an update syncs successfully.
 This provides an air-tight handoff between syncs so that no data is ever missed.
 Because of this, Fivetran’s system is extremely tolerant to service interruptions.
 If there is an interruption in your service, such as your destination going down, Fivetran will automatically resume syncing exactly where it left off after your destination is live again (even days or weeks later).

 Frequency of updateslink

 All reports sync new data once per day, at 3 am EST. A report sync that encounters an error is re-tried every 1 hour.

 Deleted data is not really a concept in any of the Reporting APIs, so we do not propagate any deleted data to your destination.